The Chart for Trillium Therapeutics Inc. (TRIL) Is Flashing Mixed Signals

 TRIL’s Market Performance

-TRIL stocks went down by -0.35% for the week, with a monthly jump of 171.63% and a quarterly performance of 78.66%, while its annual performance rate touched 27.52%.
-The volatility ratio for the week stands at 0.69% while the volatility levels for the past 30 days are set at 3.22% for Trillium Therapeutics Inc..
-The simple moving average for the period of the last 20 days is 34.35% for TRIL stocks with a simple moving average of 55.65% for the last 200 days.
+TRIL stocks went up by 0.12% for the week, with a monthly jump of 178.65% and a quarterly performance of 84.29%, while its annual performance rate touched 16.59%.
+The volatility ratio for the week stands at 1.19% while the volatility levels for the past 30 days are set at 2.54% for Trillium Therapeutics Inc..
+The simple moving average for the period of the last 20 days is 19.23% for TRIL stocks with a simple moving average of 55.99% for the last 200 days.

 Analysts’ Opinion of TRIL